-12 Surprising Places To Find Valuable Vintage Collectibles in Your Home
+14 Places To Find Valuable Collectibles in Your Home

 1. Toy Chest

 Not all books are valuable, but limited-edition or signed copies of specific books can be worth thousands.
-From certain Little Golden books to rare romance novels, there could be a diamond-in-the-rough hiding among your shelves.
+From certain Little Golden books to rare romance novels, your bookshelves could be storing some literary treasures.

-The garage, of course, is a goldmine for valuable antiques — if you know what you’re looking for.
+The garage cane be a gold mine for valuable antiques — if you know what you’re looking for.
 Scour the shelves for antique tools, duck decoys, and other long-forgotten items you may have tossed in a corner years ago.

 It’s not just monsters that live under the bed.
 Valuable vintage and antique treasures could be hiding under there, too, including trading cards and old figurines stored away.